5 Easy Steps: How to present a bottle of wine like a sommelier?

 3. Take a corkscrew

-The most popular wine bottle opener by far is the waiter's friend.
-It's got a blade, a two-notch lever, and a screw.
-When you're done with removing the capsule, insert the screw straight into the middle of the cap, with the metal pivot pointing to the left.
+The most popular wine bottle opener by far is the waiter’s friend.
+It’s got a blade, a two-notch lever, and a screw.
+When you’re done with removing the capsule, insert the screw straight into the middle of the cap, with the metal pivot pointing to the left.
 Twist the corkscrew for about 5 times, until a single spiral loop shows at the top.
-Be careful not to go to far through the cap.
+Be careful not to go too far through the cap.
 If you do, it can easily end up with unwanted pieces of the oak floating in your wine.
-Rest the levers first notch on the lip and hold the lever flat against the bottle so it doesn't slide and gently lift the end of the corkscrew.
+Rest the levers first notch on the lip and hold the lever flat against the bottle so it doesn’t slide and gently lift the end of the corkscrew.
 Then use the second notch at the end of the lever to ease the cork out of the bottle.

 4. Remove the cork cleanly and quietly

 Pull the cork out delicately.
 Once the cork is extracted, smell it and put it on the plate.
-This is done so that the guest can examine the cork, to make sure it's wet on the side that was in the bottle and dry on the outer end.
-After that, sommelier would clean the inner neck of the bottle from any residue and take a first taste.
+This is done so that the guest can examine the cork, to make sure it’s wet on the side that was in the bottle and dry on the outer end.
+After that, sommelier would clean the inner neck of the bottle from any residue and take the first taste.